AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

 ### Output
 * If `include-adq-patch` is set to `true`, add column `DENS` in files **values-&lt;period&gt;.txt** (mc-all & mc-ind)
 * Add `Profit by plant` column in files **details-&lt;period&gt;.txt** (mc-all & mc-ind)
-* If `include-split-exported-mps` is set to `true`, create splitted MPS files in the output folder
+* If `include-split-exported-mps` is set to `true`, create split MPS files in the output folder
 * Add file **time_measurement.txt**, containing performance data

 NOTE: **period** can be any of the following